-What is born in the odu of Ifa Okana Irete?
+What is born in the odu of Ifá Okana Irete?

-- ISHONA AGBA IGUI.
-The spirit of the wood carvers.
+- Ishona Agba Igui, the spirit of the wood carvers.

 - The art of carving wood.

-- OSANYIN is called Sara-Ekó.
+- Osanyin is called Sara-Ekó.

-- The Guanajo chained the Peacock.
+- The guanajo chained the peacock.

-- His own people betray him.
+- The consultant's own people betray him.

 The Okana Wete sign points out:

-- Okana Irete, talk about poisoning.
+- Okana Irete warns about poisoning.

-- Talk about the Jumping Awó.
+- Mentions the jumping Awó.

 You may also like: Ifa Irete Kana sign